FITM2 binds TAGs

 The layout of this reaction may differ from that in the pathway view due to the constraints in pathway layout

-Lipid droplets (LDs) are cytosolic structures found in cells of all eukaryotes, comprising a monolayer of phospholipids surrounding a core of uncharged lipids such as triglyceride (TAG) and sterol esters.
+Lipid droplets (LDs) are cytosolic structures found in all eukaryotes, comprising a monolayer of phospholipids surrounding a core of uncharged lipids such as triglyceride (TAG) and sterol esters.
 They play an important role in both cellular physiology and disease.
 LD formation involves the partitioning of neutral lipids from their site of synthesis at the endoplasmic reticulum (ER) to the cytosol.
-The fat storage-inducing transmembrane proteins 1 and 2 (FITM1 and FITM2) belong to an evolutionarily-conserved gene family which mediates LD formation (Kadereit et al. 2008, Gross et al. 2011).
-FITM1 and FITM2 are ER membrane associated proteins that mediate binding and partitioning of TAGs into LDs (Gross et al. 2011, Miranda et al. 2014).
-In mammals, FITM1 is expressed primarily in skeletal muscle whereas FITM2 is expressed primarily in adipose tissue, suggesting these proteins may have unique functions (Gross et al. 2011).
+The fat storage-inducing transmembrane protein 2 (FITM2) belongs to an evolutionarily-conserved gene family which mediates LD formation (Kadereit et al. 2008, Gross et al. 2011).
+FITM2 is an ER membrane associated protein that mediates binding (annotated here) and partitioning of TAGs into LDs (Gross et al. 2011, Miranda et al. 2014).
+FITM2 is expressed primarily in adipose tissue whereas its paralog FITM2 is expressed primarily in skeletal muscle, suggesting these proteins may have distinct functions (Gross et al. 2011).

 Literature References